yao-jz/ZeroSwap/README.md

 ## Existing Problems

 1. How to index multi-dimensional arrays in the client circuit? (solved)
-2. Can we get the reference of elements in the array and change them?
+2. Can we get the reference of elements in the array and change them? (solved, just copy)
-3. By now, some array operations in the client circuit are not using the Axiom datatype/primitives. (use the .number() to index and use it as the boolean value)
+3. By now, some array operations in the client circuit are not using the Axiom datatype/primitives. (use the .number() to index and use it as the boolean value) (solved)
 4. How to test the convergence without spending lots of testETH?
 How to skip the Axiom verifier and prover and just to verify my codes?

 ## Error Message

 1. The client circuit must have a addToCallback function, otherwise it will have an error message throw new Error("Could not find import name");
+2. The output of the storage.slot is CircuitValue256, we should convert it if we want to use CircuitValue.

 ## Circuit